Sunday, January 29, 2017

 Horace?

-Anyone old enough to remember the original will feel at home with Harris who is once again looking to enjoy a skiing trip.
-However, it's not started off well...
-Harris finds himself in a pickle as he didn't bring along any skis so must hire replacements from the resort - who built their shop on the wrong side of a busy highway.
+Anyone old enough to remember the original will feel at home with Harris, who is once again looking to enjoy a skiing trip.
+However, it didn't start off well...
+Harris finds himself in a pickle as he didn't bring along any skis, so he must hire replacements from the resort - who built their shop on the wrong side of a busy highway.

 Who Maimed Roger Rabbit